The English Defence League's ranks may have swollen, but they still all have tiny brains.

 Throwing match over, it was back to Yates’s for the EDL, chanting “Lee, Lee, Lee Rigby” – creepily turning him into a martyr for the far-right, chucking bottles and cans everywhere and scaring tourists in his honour.
 Eventually this led the wine bar’s staff to admit that plying these guys with alcohol hadn't been the best idea and they shut up shop.

 Bereft of booze, a small group decided to head back to Downing Street, because having a protest in modern Britain just doesn’t feel complete until you’ve screamed at some riot cops to complain at them about how they’re kettling you.

 Even though that felt like the right thing to do, it’s kind of silly really, because we hadn’t racially abused the Asian family any more than all Muslims had killed Lee Rigby.
-That’s a point that will need to be repeatedly made by anti-fascists as the ever-lovely EDL capitalize on Islamophobic sentiment to try to keep some momentum going after what was, in truth, a red letter day for them.
+That’s a point that will need to be repeatedly made by anti-fascists as the ever-lovely EDL capitalise on Islamophobic sentiment to try to keep some momentum going after what was, in truth, a red letter day for them.
 A group that was looking like an utter joke a week ago isn't quite so funny any more.